News

 - Prelude to European launch of Lotus 'Chapman Bespoke' personalization program in 2025

-four-cylinder Emira sports car, embodying a vivid homage to the brand’s legendary racing heritage.
+Lotus unveils an exclusive Emira Limited series, based on its renowned four-cylinder Emira sports car, embodying a vivid homage to the brand’s legendary racing heritage.
 This collection features five distinctive liveries, each inspired by the iconic Lotus racing DNA, limited to just 12 units per design.
 Set to be available across 12 selected European markets, the Emira Limited series honours Lotus’s storied past with the symbolic “12” paying tribute to Formula One driver Ayrton Senna’s famous starting number during his Lotus years.

-'Chapman Bespoke' personalization program, launching in 2025.
+The Emira Limited series also signals the beginning of a new era in customization, offering a preview of what’s to come with the 'Chapman Bespoke' personalization program, launching in 2025.
 With this vibrant introduction, the British marque hints at a future where each Lotus can be tailored to the personality and preferences of its driver, making each model truly unique.

 Lotus Formula One inspired designs